 4. What other kolache toppings are typically Czech?

 - Ground poppy seeds cooked in milk, and flavored with honey, rum, butter and raisins

-- Czech soft cheese called tvaroh (somewhere between ricotta and cream cheese) mixed with an egg, lemon zest, sugar and raisins
+- Czech soft fresh cheese called tvaroh (somewhere between ricotta and cream cheese) mixed with an egg, lemon zest, sugar and raisins.

-- All of the above combined in circular layers, which makes the kolach look like a pretty dart
+- All of the above combined in circular layers, which makes the kolache look like a pretty dart.

 5. Can I use fresh yeast to make the kolache dough?